Complete Guide to TOPIK - Self Study Package BX0121

 겨울보다

-Let's see for example 어제보다 오늘 더 더워요.
+Let's look at an example: 어제보다 오늘 더 더워요.

 • 오늘 – today